maxvonhippel/AttackerSynthesis/docs/Korg.md

 Use `Cygwin`, or, remove your operating system, and replace it with a [better one](https://www.linuxmint.com/), or, use a [virtual machine](https://www.virtualbox.org/).

 * Jokes aside, I have not tried this on `Cygwin`.
 If you are brave enough to do so, please let me know if you run into any issues, and I'm happy to try and debug them!
-The Github Issue Tracker is a good place to do this.
+The [Issue Tracker](https://github.com/maxvonhippel/AttackerSynthesis/issues) is a good place to do this.

 ## I ran Korg on my threat model.
 Now, how do I interpret the results?